florian1345/lru-mem/README.md

 # lru-mem

 An implementation of a memory-bounded LRU (least-recently-used) cache for Rust.
-It supports O(1) insert, get, and remove.
+It supports average-case O(1) insert, get, and remove.
 There are also additional utility methods such as iterators, capacity management, and mutable access.

 Note that the memory required for each entry is only an estimate and some auxiliary structure is disregarded.
 Therefore, the actual data structure can